-Currentieren Potential Designates Reception Centre Group - 4 1 Potential Designates Public Protection Branch Director t SME / First Responder or Local Authori ty Reports to Forms / Tools Public Information Scripts nt Action Plan, 214a Individual Activity L .og, Role Responsibilities - on Centre Group Supervisor will le Local Authority or Pembina centre.
-Liaison with the Local Authority Reception Centre Manager.
-Local Authority Recept tion Centre by the Local Authority.
-Centre Group will coor Reception Centre Man ption centre will be established In these cases, the Reception dinate with the Local Authority ager and exchange incident des the incident status and spected.
+3.3.22 Reception Centre Group Supervisor Reception Centre Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Branch Director Forms / Tools Public Information Scripts 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Lo Public Information Scripts Role Responsibilities vary depending on if the establish the reception Liaison with the Local Authority Reception Centre Manager.
+Local Authority Reception Centre In most cases, the reception centre will be established by the Local Authority.
+In these cases, the Reception Centre Group will coordinate with the Local Authority Reception Centre Manager and exchange incident information.
+This includes the incident status and number of evacuees expected.
 Coordinating and directing the activities of Pembina personnel within the Reception Centre Group.
-Pembina Reception Centre Where Pembina establishes their own reception centre, the Reception Centre Group will coordinate all activity, including establishing accommodation, feeding, communication and documentation for compensation Logging all personnel who arrive at the reception centre. purposes.
-No matter who establishes a reception centre the following apply: In order to account for evacuees, close coordination within the Public Protection Branch will be required.
-Community relations support must be deployed.
-This will be provided by the CEOC based in Calgary and should be requested through the Public Protection Branch Director.
+Pembina Reception Centre Where Pembina establishes their own reception centre, the Reception Centre Group will coordinate all activity, including establishing accommodation, feeding, communication and documentation for compensation Logging all personnel who arrive at the reception centre.
+Providing regular updates to the Public Protection Branch Director.
 Providing regular updates to the Public Protection Branch Director on: The status of activities at the reception centre.
 Residents who have arrived at the reception centre.
-See complete Role Guide for - Digital vers ion is available at The Pipeline .
-Har d copies are available in the ICP.
+Digital vers See complete Role Guide for ion is available at The Pipeline .
+Har Digital version is available at The Pipeline .
+Hard copies are available in the ICP.